Annabelle Neilson's Funeral Attended By Friends & Family

-People says that the service was held at St. Paul’s church in Knightsbridge, and attended by models Kate Moss and Naomi Campbell, as well as actors Liv Tyler and Orlando Bloom.
+People reports that the service was held at St. Paul’s church in Knightsbridge, and attended by models Kate Moss and Naomi Campbell, as well as actors Liv Tyler and Orlando Bloom.
 A source lamented that Neilson was doing so well.

 “Annabelle was in the best time of her life.”

 Moss and Campbell did a reading at the service to celebrate Neilson’s life.
-After her death, Annabelle’s sister, Camilla shared a public statement from the Neilson family.
+After her death, Annabelle’s sister, Camilla, shared a public statement from the Neilson family.

 “My parents and I are devastated and shocked by this news.
 We would ask the media to respect the privacy of our family and Annabelle’s close friends during this very difficult time.
 We will not be making any further statement at this time.
 We thank you for your consideration.”